Grauenwolf/BrimstoneMissions/DocumentationDocNet/Turns.md

 Optional Rule **Below the Darkness**: If Darkness marker is higher than the Depth marker, all enemies gain a free Elite ability.
 @end

-## 2. Models Activate in Initiaitve Order
+## 2. Models Activate in Initiative Order

 If two models are tied and one is an enemy, the enemy moves first.